Here’s the 411 on chest pain while pregnant. Read on to find out what causes it, what it feels like, and when you should get medical help.

 Increased blood volume

-During pregnancy, blood volume increases between 20% and an incredible 100%.
+During pregnancy, blood volume typically increases between 20% and 45% but in some can increase by 100%.

 Heartburn